dirac-institute/kbmod/docs/source/overview/input_files.rst

 Input Files
 ===========

-KBMoD expects Vera C. Rubin Science Pipelines calexp-style FITS files.
+KBMOD expects Vera C. Rubin Science Pipelines calexp-style FITS files.
 These are multi-extension fits files that contain:

 * photometrically and astometrically calibrated single-CCD image, usually refered to as the "science image",
 * variance image, representing per-pixel noise levels, and a
 * pixel bitmask

 stored in 1st, 2nd and 3rd header extension/plane respectively.
 The zeroth header extension is expected to contain the image metadata.
 A collection of science images that overlap the same area on the sky at different times are expected to be grouped into directories, usually refered to as "pointing groups".
-The path to this directory is a required input to KBMoD, see :ref:`Search Parameters`.
+The path to this directory is a required input to KBMOD, see :ref:`Search Parameters`.

 The images are expected to be warped, i.e. geometrically transformed to a set of images with a consistent and uniform relationship between sky coordinates and image pixels on a shared pixel grid.